akando42/next-map/public/content/posts/01-25/index.md

 ![Iraq Buddha Mark](/content/posts/01-25/iraq_buddha_mark.png)

 So nowadays, we could find the Buddha mark from Iraq to Japan.
-The Tibetan monks or the Soviet Union Kazah builders got to Iraq by traversing the Indus river then following the coast of Afghanistan to Iraq.
+The Tibetan monks or the Soviet Union Kazah builders got to Iraq by traversing the Indus river then following the coast of Iran to Iraq.
 They then build the Buddha statues by carving out a mountain to mark their voyage as well as a way to store the knowledges about the locals for the next explorers.

 ![Iraq Buddha Mark](/content/posts/01-25/iraq_buddha_from_a_far.png)